dev-cetera/df_type/README.md

 ## Summary

-A versatile package that simplifies type conversions, inspections, nested data access, and sync/async operations.
+A versatile package that simplifies type conversions, inspections, nested data access, sync/async operations and more.

 ## Quickstart